-The city of Cusco isn’t just characterized by its impressive legacy of architecture and archeology.
-Temples, strongholds, palaces, churches, museums and streets are admired by thousands of tourists who visit this majestic city year after year.
+The city of Cusco isn’t just characterized by its impressive legacy of architecture and archaeology.
+Thousands of tourists visit this majestic city year after year admire temples, strongholds, palaces, churches, museums and streets.
 However, probably not very many tourists know exactly just how impressive the infinite traditions, customs and parties are that bring Cusquenians together in a huge way all year long.

 Yes, all year.
 Maybe it’s a bit uncomfortable when fireworks wake you up at 6:00 AM, but in this moment, when explosions in the sky startle you, remember that it’s a symbol of people’s joy and the resistance of a culture that’s survived bloody discrimination for 500 years.